kintone/cli-kintone/website/docs/guide/migration/migration-from-js-sdk.md

 Migrating from kintone/js-sdk to [cli-kintone](https://github.com/kintone/cli-kintone) offers several benefits:

+- Consolidated Setup and Learning Costs
+- Improved Interface and Behavior

 ### Consolidated Setup and Learning Costs

 With kintone/js-sdk, plugin development features were distributed across multiple npm packages (@kintone/create-plugin, @kintone/plugin-packer, @kintone/plugin-uploader).
 Each package required separate installation, and developers needed to learn different commands and options for each tool.

 cli-kintone consolidates all these capabilities into a single CLI.
 By installing just one tool, you can perform all operations from plugin creation to upload, significantly reducing the learning curve.
 Additionally, it adopts a consistent command structure and option naming under the unified `cli-kintone plugin` namespace.

 ### Improved Interface and Behavior

 cli-kintone incorporates improvements based on feedback from kintone/js-sdk usage:

-- **Explicit Private Key Management**: Private key generation is separated into a dedicated `plugin keygen` command, making key management more explicit and clear
+- **Explicit Private Key Generation**: Private key generation is separated into a dedicated `plugin keygen` command, making key generation behavior more explicit and clear
-- **Extended Watch Mode**: The `--watch` option is now supported in both `plugin pack` and `plugin upload` commands, improving the development experience
-- **Flexible Authentication**: In addition to password authentication, API token authentication is now supported
 - **Consistent Option Design**: All commands adopt unified option names (such as `--input`, `--output`), making them more intuitive to use
-- **Additional Features**: The `plugin info` command allows you to inspect plugin information without uploading
+- **Additional Features**: The `plugin info` command allows you to inspect plugin information

-Furthermore, cli-kintone is actively maintained with regular feature additions and bug fixes.
+Additionally, some commands have improved internal behavior compared to the traditional js-sdk:

+- plugin upload: Uses the kintone REST API, providing more stable and faster upload operations compared to the traditional plugin-uploader which relied on RPA

 ## Tool Comparison